josbeir/cakephp-docs-md/docs/3/en/tutorials-and-examples/blog/part-two.md

 Notice that our view action takes a parameter: the ID of the article we'd like to see.
 This parameter is handed to the action through the requested URL.
-If a user requests [Articles / view / 3](articles/view/3.md), then the value '3' is passed as `$id`.
+If a user requests `/articles/view/3`, then the value '3' is passed as `$id`.

 We also do a bit of error checking to ensure a user is actually accessing